-This site is created to build compost infrastructure in the U.S. by providing tools to communities to plan, attract, open and successfully run compost facilities, and market the compost that is produced.
-These resources are developed as a result of two years of surveys and planning, from stakeholders and partners across the US Composting Council’s communities and committees.
+This site is created to build food scrap composting infrastructure in the U.S. by providing tools to communities to plan, attract, open and successfully run compost facilities, and market the compost that is produced.
+These resources are developed as a result of two years of surveys (See 2018 and 2019 survey) and planning, from stakeholders and partners across the US Composting Council.

 Composting takes place in a variety of ways, and you can learn hear about the way the compost industry works in the commercial sector, from small scale to large!

 There are several key issues that need to be decided before proceeding with an organics recycling program.

 - Business plan and community engagement